vanus-labs/docs/content/vanus-connect/connector-guides/source/shopify/setup.md

 ## Getting Started

-To obtain Shopify events using the Shopify source connector in Vanus Cloud, follow these steps:
+To obtain Shopify events using the Shopify source connector in Vanus Connect, follow these steps:

 1. Write a connection name without any spaces.
    ![img.png](images/connection.png)